paasio/apidocs/index.md

 Here is the status of several of the components:

+* HTTP APIs - mostly focused on user-facing endpoints so far
-* Cloud Controller - not started
+* Cloud Controller - progressing
 * DEA - mostly complete
 * Health Manager - all pages have content
 * Router - all pages have content
 * Service Gateway - not started
 * Service Node - not started
-* Stager - not started
+* Stager - all pages have content

 There are a few other side wide items needing work:

-* Navigational cleanup
-* Documenting standard formatting
+* Document standard formatting

 ## About